-“How Can I Keep From Singing?” is, perhaps, the second most well-known gospel hymn authored by Robert Lowry (1826-1899) — the first being “Shall We Gather at the River?”
+“How Can I Keep From Singing?” is, perhaps, the second most well-known gospel hymn tune by Robert Lowry (1826-1899) — the first being “Shall We Gather at the River?”

 Born in Philadelphia, Lowry studied at Pennsylvania’s Lewisburg (today Bucknell) University; was ordained a Baptist minister in 1854; served in churches in Pennsylvania, New York, and New Jersey; and later returned to Lewisburg and served as chancellor.
 Best remembered as a writer of more than 500 gospel songs and hymns, he edited numerous gospel song books and hymn books.

-Like Horatio Spafford’s “It Is Well With My Soul,” Lowry’s “How Can I Keep From Singing?” (also known as “Endless Song”) expresses confidence in the eternal promises of Christ in spite of temporal circumstances.
+Like Horatio Spafford’s “It Is Well With My Soul,” the anonymously authored “How Can I Keep From Singing?” (also known as “Endless Song”) expresses confidence in the eternal promises of Christ in spite of temporal circumstances.
 Its first verse and refrain proclaim:

 Score, parts (Bb tpt.
 1, Bb tpt.
 2, F horn, tbn, tuba) — $12.99